art-programmer/ComputerVisionPapers/README.md

 3. Moving average for surface (TSDF) update.
 4. Surface measurement (V, N) -> Projective TSDF -> V, N -> pose (frame to model)

+### DynamicFusion
+1. Coarse 6D warp-field to model the dynamic motion.
+2. Estimation of the volumetric model-to-frame warp field -> fusion of the live frame depth map into the canonical space -> adaption of the warp-field to capture new geometry

 ### EKF-SLAM
 1. Estimate pose and landmark locations (represented in the state space).
 2. Assumption: known correspondences